-Pursuant to Section 15063 of the California Environmental Quality Act (CEQA) Guidelines, the City prepared an Initial Study (preliminary environmental analysis) and finds that, although the proposed Project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made or agreed to by the City and applicant, and that an Initial Study - Mitigated Negative Declaration (IS-MND) of environmental impact and Mitigation Monitoring and Reporting Program should be recommended by the Planning Commission for the adoption by the City Council.
+Pursuant to Section 15063 of the California Environmental Quality Act (CEQA) Guidelines, the City prepared an Initial Study (preliminary environmental analysis) and finds that, although the proposed Project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made or agreed to by the City and applicant, and that an Initial Study - Mitigated Negative Declaration (IS-MND) of environmental impact and Mitigation Monitoring and Reporting Program should be adopted by the City Council.
+Consideration of the IS-MND and Mitigation Monitoring and Reporting Program is a separate but concurrent agenda item with the associated Planned Development and Site Plan Review.